stephengold/Maud/README.md

  + advance/delay keyframe(s)
  + better support for physics controls/joints/objects/shapes
- + smoother camera motion
+ + smoother camera motion in score views
  + tools for Keyframes/Meshes
  + select bone mappings that don't correspond to the loaded models
  + export a model to [OBJ][] format
  + export an animation to [BVH](#bvh) format
  + localization
- + more scene-view options for platform/shadows/sky
+ + more scene-view options for platform
  + concatenate animations
  + tool tips
  + mirror an animation/pose
  + joint-angle limits for models
  + save more options to the startup script
  + insert a node into the scene graph
- + changes to display settings should take effect immediately

 <a name="conventions">

 ## Conventions

-Maud's source code is compatible with both JDK 7 and JDK 8.
+Maud's source code is compatible with JDK 7.

 World coordinate system: the Y axis points upward (toward the zenith).